kby-ai/FaceAttribute-Flutter/README.md

 ## SDK License

-The face recognition project relies on our SDK, which requires a license for each application ID.</br>
+To run this repo successfully, license should be required based on each `application ID`.</br>
-- The code below shows how to use the license: https://github.com/kby-ai/FaceRecognition-Flutter/blob/0ed0fea9f86d73d08aff81e25da479c62f2ebc05/lib/main.dart#L68-L94
+- The code below shows how to use the license: https://github.com/kby-ai/FaceAttribute-Flutter/blob/d5e05cd5b22bb7d57c55bcc26eb8cb29cff11993/lib/main.dart#L71-L79

 - To request a license, please contact us:</br>
 🧙`Email:` contact@kby-ai.com</br>